borgbackup/borg/docs/faq.rst

     of low-level storage layout information and control which we do not have (and also can't get, even if we wanted).

-    So, if you need that, consider RAID1 or a filesystems that offers redundant storage.
+    So, if you need that, consider RAID1 or a filesystem that offers redundant storage or just make 2 backups to different locations / different hardware.

 Can |project_name| verify data integrity of a backup archive?
     Yes, if you want to detect accidental data damage (like bit rot), use the ``check``